Does thinking about our planet and its environment sometimes feel a bit daunting?

 It might seem like too big a subject to think we, as individuals, can make a difference... but we can all help and together we can make a difference.

-Have a look at the ideas below from 1MetreMatters and see how you can help our environment and increase insect numbers.
+Look at the ideas below from 1MetreMatters and see how you can make your 1 metre matter, help our environment and increase insect numbers.

 Quite simply, measure 1 metre, pick something you’d like to do from the following examples or think of something that insects could feed from or somewhere they could find shelter and protect themselves from predators.